 An emergency savings provides more than just funds to cover unforeseen expenses.
-Saving away extra money for emergencies can give you peace of mind and help keep you from resorting to using high-interest credit cards or liquidating investments.
+Saving away money for emergencies can give you peace of mind and help keep you from resorting to using high-interest credit cards or liquidating investments.

 An emergency fund is something you can build over time; continually working towards a savings goal.
 That goal may change as you become more financially stable, grow in your career or your financial obligations increase.
-Typically an emergency savings should have enough funds to cover at least three to six months’ worth of expenses.
+Typically, an emergency savings should have enough funds to cover at least three to six months’ worth of expenses.

-Before setting your savings goal, you may want to first establish a budget.
+Before setting your savings goal, first establish a budget.
 A budget will allow you to understand your finances and how much you can afford to save each month.
-For how to start budgeting, visit our Jump-Start Your Budget blog post.
+Track your expenses and income over the last several months.
+Look for areas where you could cut back and determine a savings goal that fits your financial situation.
+Remember, it’s okay to start small and to increase how much you save over time.
+For more information about how to start budgeting, visit our Jump-Start Your Budget blog post.

 Make sure you’re getting the most out of your emergency fund.
 Keep your fund in an account that has the most benefits for your needs.
 Civista offers a variety of savings options, including a basic savings account that has no minimum balance requirement for the first year, to help you get started.
-As your savings grows you may want to consider a Civista Money Market Investment Account, which gives savers the potential to earn higher rates with growing balances.
-Other savings options available include Certificates of Deposit (CDs), Health Savings Accounts (HSAs), Holiday Savings Club Account, and Individual Retirement Accounts (IRAs).
+As your savings grows, you may want to consider a Civista Money Market Investment Account, which gives savers the potential to earn higher rates with growing balances.
+Other savings options available include: Certificates of Deposit (CDs), Health Savings Accounts (HSAs), Holiday Savings Club Account, and Individual Retirement Accounts (IRAs).

 After you know what you can save, direct a portion of your income to be automatically deposited to your savings account and watch as your emergency fund builds each payday.
 You can also set up recurring transfers within your Civista Digital Banking as another way to save automatically.